sullivankw/dog-inventory/README.md

 http://localhost:8080/dogInventory/dogs/{id}

 *To do a POST you will need a tool such as POSTMAN
-* select POST and raw and enter the url  http://localhost:8080/dogInventory/dogs.
+* select POST, raw, application/JSON and enter the url  http://localhost:8080/dogInventory/dogs.
 Hit Send.

 Sample POST http://localhost:8080/dogInventory/dogs